Adapt to Changes in Thunderbird 61-68

 Changes to Geko JavaScript Engine

 As JavaScript itself evolves, browser engines will change accordingly.
-The following changes represent changes that affect Javascript extension developers.
+The following changes represent changes that affect JavaScript extension developers.

 String Generic Methods Deprecated